sharonbrener/recipe-collection/_posts/2017-04-08-flat-roast-chicken-with-tiny-potatoes.md

 glossy, crackly-skinned chicken, perfectly complemented by wee potatoes browned in drippings, and a side of green beans.
 I honestly dont even know why yours still reading this.
 Get thee to the kitchen!"
-personalNote: "I'll admit – I was super freaked out the first time I spatch-cocked a chicken (read: made G cut out the backbone for me), but since then I've gotten used to it.
+personalNote: "I'll admit – I was super freaked out the first time I spatchcocked a chicken (read: made G cut out the backbone for me), but since then I've gotten used to it.
 And it's totally true – beautifully roasted chicken in an hour means we'll never buy one of those grocery store rotisserie chickens again."
 totalTime: 1 hr
 prepTime: 10 min
 cookTime: 45 min